crate/cloud-reference/docs/overview.rst

 .. image:: _assets/img/start.png

-You must access the Cloud Console by |region|.
+You must access the CrateDB Cloud Console by region.

-Available regions:
+Here is a list of all currently available regions for CrateDB Cloud:

 +-------------------+-------------------------------------+
 | Region            | URL                                 |